Priyadharshini1076/CustomerFeedbackManagement-FSD-Techies/README.txt

 The **Customer Feedback System** is a Java-based console application that allows users to submit feedback and ratings for different domains such as FSD, WD, IMS, SD, and MAYA.
-Admins can view, respond to, and manage the feedback.The systemalso identifies the top-rated domain based on average ratings.
+Admins can view, respond to, and manage the feedback.The systemalso identifies the top-rated domain based on average ratings

 ---